 My favorite moisturizers are sweet almond oil and coconut oil.
 Sweet almond oil is already in a liquid state so is super easy to use–I use it to wash my face and in the shower I use it like soap to wash my body.
 Regular coconut oil is awesome, I love the Dr. Bronner’s kind.
 Liquid coconut oil is easier to use in the shower and as moisturizer (plus the kind I recommend is organic and great to cook with).
 But both work well!

-If you prefer lotion, All Good makes a nice one that doesn’t irritate my skin.
+If you prefer lotion, Babo makes a nice one that doesn’t irritate my skin.
 I use it every single day to help keep the itch at bay, even on my young son.
 If you prefer something with colloidal oatmeal, try this one, also by Babo (they’re one of my very favorite brands).
 For extra moisture, The Fay Farm makes a great hemp salve that is very soothing to irritated skin (yes it’s technically diaper balm but it’s the best for super dry skin).
 Shea butter is another great moisturizer that is unscented and very nonirritating.
 I love using shea butter on my elbows if they get rough.

 I finally found a deodorant that works really well (for a natural deodorant) and smells divine!
-It’s Schmidt’s Lavender and Sage scented stick deodorant–definitely try it if you’re looking for something new.
+It’s Magsol Lavender deodorant–definitely try it if you’re looking for something new.
 Bonus, it contains magnesium so you’re getting a supplement every time you use it!

 To moisturize my face I use Cocokind’s chia seed oil and, because my skin is really dry, I follow that with this amazing lavender and myrrh face cream by Fatco.
 I also love Cocokind’s moisturizing sticks–I use the Macabeet for my lips everyday.
 It has a slight tint to it but not too much.